 Ras Mohammed: As part of the Ras Mohammed National Park (established 1983) this marine protectorate is of particular significance since it is home to the world's most northerly mangrove system: Ras Mohamed is also an important landmark for migratory soaring birds, especially the white stork.
 Most of the world's white stork population passes through this region on the Sinai Peninsula.
 The park boasts a range of interesting geological features, both on land and underwater, including uplifted coral reefs, soft sand dunes, alluvial plains, wadis, granite and sandstone mountains.

-Giftun Island: This marine protectorate was established in 1986 and is a popular spot for daytrip and liveaboard divers.
+Giftun Island: This marine protectorate in Hurghada was established in 1986 and is a popular spot for daytrip and liveaboard divers.
 In 2000, the government started to collect fees for the Giftun Islands from divers and snorkelers through the dive centres.
 To prevent excess pressure on the ecosystem here the number of boats is restricted.
 Shockingly, even after being afforded protected status, the island was nearly sold to be developed into an Italian tourist resort.
 The brouhaha that ensued forced a governmental u-turn.